GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Methodology

 \section{Methodology}

-In this section, we introduce \fullform{} (\method{}), a steering approach that operates selectively on the most influential input tokens.
+Here, we introduce \fullform{} (\method{}), a steering approach that operates selectively on the most influential input tokens.
 Our method consists of three steps: (1) identifying important tokens using contrastive attribution based on preference data, (2) constructing layer-specific steering vectors from contrastive activations, and (3) applying selective and normalized interventions during inference.
-A detailed illustration of \method{} is shown in~\cref{fig:vlms-steering-overall}.
-We describe each of these steps below.
-Note that the steps in \cref{sec:method-attribution} and \cref{sec:method-steering-vectors} represent fixed costs, and most only performed once per steering objective.
+We illustrate \method{} in~\cref{fig:vlms-steering-overall} and we describe each of its steps below.
+Note that the steps in \cref{sec:method-attribution} and \cref{sec:method-steering-vectors} are one-time costs and are performed only once per steering objective.